genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 dealing with whole-genome sequencing data where expected coverage is low and sequences are expected to be present in similar amounts, removing duplicated reads will reduce processing time and have little deleterious effect on analysis.
-If however you are processing RNA-Seq data, where the fold-variation in expression can be up to 10^7, reads are relatively short, and your main point of interest is the variation in expression levels, this probably is not the tool for you.
+If however you are processing RNA-seq data, where the fold-variation in expression can be up to 10^7, reads are relatively short, and your main point of interest is the variation in expression levels, this probably is not the tool for you.